Why study media communication?

-Real World Clients: Taylor University's Media Communication department allows you to work with professors on video/film, design, and public relations projects for real world clients.
+Taylor University's Media Communication Department allows you to work with professors on video/film, design, and public relations projects for real clients.
 With connections to media industry professionals, a variety of guest speakers, and workshops, opportunities for networking happen throughout the entire year.

-Award-Winning Work: Every year, the best student work is entered in professional competitions and film festivals.
-Trophy cases line the hallway of the Rupp Communication building, showcasing the award-winning work of Taylor Media Communication students.
+Every year, the best student work is entered in professional competitions and film festivals.
+Trophy cases line the hallway of the Rupp Communication building, showcasing the award-winning work of Taylor media communication students.

-Professional Preparation: You'll take courses designed to confront issues you are likely to face in your career and examine media industries from a Christian worldview.
+You'll take courses designed to confront issues you are likely to face in your career and examine media industries from a Christian worldview.
 All media communication courses integrate faith and learning, focusing on understanding other people and meeting their needs with a servant’s heart and professional integrity.
-You will learn to be exceptional storytellers in print and/or visual media, telling the human story with authenticity and with the goal of positive cultural transformation.
+You will learn to be an exceptional storyteller in print and/or visual media, telling the human story with authenticity and with the goal of positive cultural transformation.

 Off-Campus Study Opportunities

-- Taylor University Hollywood Internship Program: Study in Hollywood and intern in the film industry while taking production classes and working with students from other Christian colleges.
-Or you can add a semester at the Los Angeles Film Studies Center to your on-campus film and media production experiences.
+- Taylor University Hollywood Internship Program: Study in Hollywood and intern in the film industry while taking a class taught by industry professionals.
+This Taylor program requires a 3.25 GPA and junior status.
+You can also join students from other Christian colleges and study at the Los Angeles Film Studies Center for a semester.
+You'll take several production classes and learn what it's like to live and work in Los Angeles.

-- Contemporary Music Center in Nashville: If you enjoy film and media production but are also an audio enthusiast, consider adding an audio concentration to your film and media production major by spending a semester in Nashville.
-While you're there, you can specialize in audio recording, engineering, and live sound and lighting.
-Public Relations students can study the promotion and marketing of music.
+- Contemporary Music Center in Nashville: If you enjoy film and media production but are also an audio enthusiast, consider adding audio to your film and media production major by spending a semester in Nashville.
+While there, you can specialize in audio recording, engineering, and live sound and lighting.
+Public relations students can study the promotion and marketing of music.

-- Study abroad for a semester: Taylor has programs of its own in Ecuador and Ireland.
+- Study abroad: Taylor has programs of its own in Ecuador and Ireland.
 Media Communication majors can study in Ecuador, gaining language skills and understanding of media in a cross-cultural context.

-- Take a course in independent film and travel to the Sundance Film Festival during January.
+- Take a course in independent film and travel to the Sundance Film Festival during J-term.

 Professional Development Opportunities